 The Company has an Employee Incentive Rights Plan ("EIRP") first implemented in 2010/11.
 The EIRP was approved, with amendments, by Shareholders at the 2016 and 2018 AGM for a period to 30 June 2019.
+The Board however resolved in 2018 to suspend the issue of Rights under the EIRP for years ending 2019 and 2020.

-Incentive rights under the EIRP comprise retention rights and performance rights.
+Notwithstanding its current suspension, pending implementation of a more current "at risk remuneration policy", Incentive rights under the suspended EIRP comprised retention rights and performance rights.
 For retention rights to vest the employee must remain with the Company for a period of 3 years from the effective issue date.
 The portion of performance rights that vest is determined by Blue Energy's total shareholder return (TSR) as determined by an independent advisor over the 3 year period from the effective issue date.
 The minimum compound annual TSR for the three years is 15% which results in a 25% vesting rate for the employee.
-At present, the Board has determined that the issue of performance rights will be limited to those individuals (Key Management Personnel) who have a direct ability to influence the performance of the Company.
-Furthermore, the Board has resolved to suspend the issue of Rights under the EIRP for the time being.
+At present, the Board has determined that the issue of performance rights will be limited to those individuals (Key Management Personnel) who have a direct ability to influence the performance of the Group.

 On vesting, the first \$1,000 of shares is paid in cash, and the balance of incentive rights will either be issued as Restricted Shares to the employee or the Company will arrange for them to be acquired for the employee's benefit by the trustee of the Blue Energy Employee Share Trust (Blue Energy EST).
 When Shares are to be acquired by the Blue Energy EST, the employer or Blue Energy will contribute the market value of the Shares at the time to be acquired to the trustee of the Blue Energy EST and the trustee shall apply those funds to acquire Shares by on-market purchase or subscription to a new issue as directed by the Board of Blue Energy.
 Restricted Shares means that they may not be sold or otherwise disposed of until first advised by the Company, which the Company shall do at the first opportunity to do so, when Shares may be sold without breaching the insider trading provisions of the Corporations Act 2001 or the Company's securities trading policy.
-At 30 June 2019, 26,252,890 shares (25,386,000 shares to Directors and 978,000 to key employee) have been issued or are held by the Blue Energy EST.
+At 30 June 2020, 1,929,758 shares have been issued or are held by the Blue Energy EST.